Cellular $E_k$-algebras: Contexts for homotopy theory

 \subsubsection{The projective model structure}

 Given a model category $\sfC$ and a functor $F \colon \sfC \to \sfD$ with right adjoint $U$, one may try to construct a model structure on $\sfD$ by declaring a morphism $f$ in $\sfD$ to be a fibration or weak equivalence if $Uf$ is in $\sfC$.
-If it exists, this is called the \emph{projective model structure} , and with respect to this model structure $F$ becomes a left Quillen functor since $U$ preserves fibrations and trivial fibrations.
+If it exists, this is called the \emph{projective model structure} (also known as the \emph{right-induced model structure}), and with respect to this model structure $F$ becomes a left Quillen functor since $U$ preserves fibrations and trivial fibrations.
 If $\sfC$ is cofibrantly generated by sets $I$ and $J$ of generating cofibrations and trivial cofibrations, then this is equivalent to declaring $FI \coloneqq \{F(i) \mid i \in I\}$ to be the set of generating cofibrations and $FJ \coloneqq \{F(j) \mid j \in J\}$ to be the set of generating trivial cofibrations.
-There are Theorem 11.1.13 of \cite{FresseBook} or Theorem 11.3.2 of \cite{Hirschhorn} give general conditions under which this indeed defines a cofibrantly generated model structure.
+There are Theorem 11.1.13 of \cite{FresseBook} or Theorem 11.3.2 of \cite{Hirschhorn} give general conditions under which this indeed defines a cofibrantly generated model structure (these results essentially go back to Quillen \cite{QuillenHA}).

 \begin{theorem} The projective model structure on $\sfD$ transferred along the adjunction $F \dashv U$ exists if \begin{enumerate}[(i)] \item $FI$ and $FJ$ admit a small object argument. \item $U$ takes relative $FJ$-cell complexes to weak equivalences. \end{enumerate} \end{theorem}